-Of the total 1,500 hours of study, 425 hours is devoted to theory (classroom study), 965 hours are allotted to practical work (in both classroom and clinic, by performing beauty services on human head and manikins), and 110 hours are unassigned for special instructions.
+Of the total 1,500 hours of study, 425 hours is devoted to theory (classroom study), 965 hours are allotted to practical work (in

 Theory consists of lecture, questioning, discussions, group activities, research assignments, case studies, instructor led demonstration, guest presenters, field trips and special student projects.
 Videos, charts, and graphs are used as instructional aides.
 Theory is evaluated on a regular basis through on-going written tests and oral evaluation techniques, as well as specified level examinations.
-Practical work consists of instruction to develop skills, complete with demonstrations conducted by instructors and guest presenters.
-Practical work is evaluated daily and at specified hour level examination periods.
+Practical work consists of instruction to develop skills, which is regularly evaluated, complete with demonstrations conducted by instructors and guest presenters.